ML4GW/aframe/aframe/pipelines/sandbox/README.md

     --gpus 0,1 --workers 5
 ```

+The `workers` argument specifies how many `luigi` workers to use.
+This controls how many concurrent tasks
+can be launched.
+It is useful to specify more than 1 worker when you have tasks that are not dependent on one another.

+The `gpus` argument controls which gpus to use for training and inference.
+Under the hood, the pipeline is simply setting
+the `CUDA_VISIBLE_DEVICES` environmentt variable.

 The end to end pipeline can take a few days to run.
 If you wish to launch an analysis with the freedom of ending
 your ssh session, it is recommended that you use a tool like [`tmux`](https://github.com/tmux/tmux/wiki).
 Note that `tmux`
 is already installed on the LDG clusters.